jelkinsjames/chameleon-PCB/IOBoard_ATSAMD21/README.md

 7. Not connected
 8. SWDIO

-The recommended header I used on my PCB has this in the same order, except for SWCLK and SWDIO, which are switched.
-I may change this in the future, but connecting two wires in a slightly different order is not a huge pain.
+The recommended header I used on my PCB has this in the same order and are labeled clearly, this should be very straight forward.
+Once plugged into the powered board, MPLAB will automatically recognize that it has a valid device to program.
+You may need to select the PICkit4 as your debugger in the IDE somewhere if this does not work automatically.

 ---